News & Media

 A new report from the Institute for the Public Good proposes a bold solution to Chicago’s deepening fiscal crisis: a Corporate Income Inequality Tax targeting corporations that spend millions on ultra-high executive pay.

-The report shows how a 5% corporate tax on payroll for employees that earn $200,000 or more at corporations with more than $8 million in annual payroll, can generate more than $1.5 billion per year in new revenue for the city.
+The report shows how a corporate excise tax on the privilege of doing business in Chicago measured by 5% of the cost of payroll for employees that earn more than $200,000 on corporations with more than $8 million in annual payroll can generate more than $1.5 billion in new revenue for the city.
 It would also create a Small Business Growth Fund—$50-$100 million annually in grants and revolving loans, supporting the very businesses that have anchored our neighborhoods for generations but have struggled to compete against deep-pocketed corporations and big-box chains.

 At a time when Chicago ranks fourth in the U.S. for number of millionaires, yet one in five residents experiences food insecurity, the city faces a choice: continue down a path of austerity or hold high-profit corporations accountable and fund a future rooted in equity, not cutbacks.